Supported Calculations

 Multiple currency values

-Multiple currency values are those that return values in multiple currencies, such as dollars and British pounds.
+Multiple currency values are amounts that return values in different currencies, like dollars and British pounds.

-This table shows the type of measures and basic operators that you can use with measures that return multiple currency values.
+This table shows which measures and basic operators you can use with measures that return multiple currency values.

 Data Type